API: k8s.mk

 ./k8s.mk ansible.run/<path>

-targets describe a small interface for working with k3d
+The argo.* targets describe a small interface for both argo-workflows and argo-events.

 This documentation is pulled automatically from source.